faqeerhussein/CodeExamples/README.md

-# C# Code Examples from "Visual Programming" by Faqeer Hussain
+# Code Examples from "Visual Programming" by Faqeer Hussain

 This repository contains C# code examples provided in the booklet **"Visual Programming" by Faqeer Hussain**.
 The examples are organized into multiple projects within a single directory.